CausalLearning/CGP/README.md

 <h2> To Run </h2>

-Once the requirements are fulfilled, use this command to run Gapformer:
+Once the requirements are fulfilled, use this command to run:

-`python main.py`
+`sh xx.sh`

 <h2> Datasets </h2>